kentkost/tap3magic/readme.md

 # License
+MIT.

 # Introduction
 This library is meant to be used to read TAP3 files.
 At some point in future also write TAP3 files.

 It will be split into two libraries.
-One for reading and one for writing since the specifications varies depending on reading/writing.
-At some point I might merge it into one library.
+One for reading and one for writing since the specifications varies depending on reading/writing and that necessitates cmake having different generated sources.

 The PDU sources are generated using [asn1c](https://github.com/mouse07410/asn1c).